bartbutenaers/node-red-contrib-ui-svg/README.md

 ```

 ### Add events via msg
-When SVG elements always need to respond to an event (e.g. click), those elements should be enumerated in the *"Events"* tab sheet.
+When SVG elements always need to respond server-side to an event (e.g. click), those elements should be enumerated in the *"Events"* tab sheet.
 However, in some cases it is required to make SVG elements to respond only temporary to events, which can be achieved by adding events to SVG elements via an input message.
 ```
 "payload": {
    "command"  : "add_event",